james-schulze/delivery-web-app/README.md

 Search by location to find whatever you want locally!

-This project was initially not intended to be free so there are no comments in the code and it is complex.
-A wise developer once taught me security through obscurity means job security.

 McDonalds -u 7 -p demo
 Taco Bell -u 8 -p demo
 Subway    -u 9 -p demo